nishantrvarma/crypto_miner/README.md

 •	  Coin with the most 0s

-	The coin with most zeroes that we mined had 7 zeroes.
+	The coin with most zeroes that was mined had 7 zeroes.
 	Coin : vgoyalCLCITLN29268264	Hash:000000059D20F6D6522140277649106A990C771C80775BE212C687B04048EEAB
-•	  Largest number of working machines able to run our code with
+•	  Largest number of working machines able to run code with

-	Our code was able to handle being run by 4 machines.
-It could be more but we could manage to arrange 4 machines to run the code at once.
+	The code was able to handle being run by 4 machines.
+It could be more if we could manage to arrange 4 machines to run the code at once.